Mobvoi Ticwatch E3 Review

-The TicWatch E3 is a great value, making improvements over the previous model, but its performance still wasn't exceptional compared to other smartwatches in our lineup.
+The TicWatch E3 is an improvement over the previous model, but its performance still wasn't exceptional compared to other smartwatches in our lineup.

 Ease of Use

-For this metric, we evaluated the process of capturing screenshots, water resistance, charging setup, screen responsiveness, crown or bezel scrolling abilities, and the ease of swapping wristbands.
+For this metric, we evaluated water resistance, charging setup, screen responsiveness, and crown or bezel scrolling abilities.
 The TicWatch E3 was fine in these areas but never exhibited a performance that was more than ordinary.

 Mobvoi has stayed with the charging setup used on previous models.
 Unlike circle chargers on other wearables, where you can simply toss your smartwatch onto a charger, the E3 requires users to align two crescent-shaped pins on the watch.
 While a bit cumbersome, we do like the security of this setup.
 The watch stays firmly attached to the charger and, as one of the lightest watches we tested, there is no real danger of it getting knocked off if set precariously on the edge of a desk or nightstand.

 Sadly, the E3 lacks any crown or bezel scrolling capabilities, but it excels in regards to screen responsiveness.
 When turning up the wrist, it performed nearly as well as the top-scorers in our review.
 The same held true for touch screen and scrolling performance.
 The watch was again very responsive to touch and swiped screens quickly.